imjoseangel/katacoda/kubernetes-101/kubernetes-101-01/step2.md

 ## Nodes

 > A Kubernetes Node is a unique host.
 It can be a physical machine or a virtual machine.
-The role of a Node is to run the Kubernetes Pods (the smallest, most basic deployable objects in Kubernetes) and for the communication between them.
+The role of a Node is to run the Kubernetes Pods (the smallest, most basic deployable resources in Kubernetes) and for the communication between them.
 Every node, runs the **kubelet** and the **kube-proxy** components.
 The nodes are managed by the Control Plane host.

 To see the nodes that are part of the cluster, run the command: